All will take place from 4:10 to 5 p.m., Wednesdays in 122 Briggs Hall.

 Wednesday, Jan.
 16

-Title: “Toward Spider Glue: From Material Properties to Sequencing the Longest Silk Family Gene”
+will present her previously scheduled seminar on “Toward Spider Glue: From Material Properties to Sequencing the Longest Silk Family Gene” on April 24.)

 Wednesday, Jan.
 23